hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Yes, everything!

 [15:49:17](#9_i4ZpNJyk8yE0TWY5qabkRw0sCn473qUMsJmeajth0) <hiiamboris (NOT THIS ONE)>:
-If you explained it, we would have a chance to make it better Ì†ΩÌ∏â
+If you explained it, we would have a chance to make it better üòâ

 [15:50:06](#Hr5lK0pxiicn8tkTTHumbf037Wa5foljkNxpAxtI1CI) <rgchris (Christopher Ross-Gill)>:
 I don't think it can be better‚ÄîI think it's a flawed concept whose only virtue is quick construction of a layout